 Drinks and Pastries Included in Danish Breakfast

-• Danish Pastries: The classic wienerbrød, known worldwide as “Danish pastry,” is a staple of many Danish breakfasts.
+- Danish Pastries: The classic wienerbrød, known worldwide as “Danish pastry,” is a staple of many breakfasts in Denmark.
 For a twist, there’s kringle, a pretzel-shaped pastry with almond paste and raisins, topped with icing and nuts.
 Danish bakeries have become a main draw, so make sure to visit a quality bakery to understand the hype.

-• Drinks: Coffee is king in a Danish breakfast.
+- Drinks: Coffee is king at breakfast in Denmark.
 Danes often drink it strong and black, often enjoying a few cups throughout the morning.
 Tea, especially herbal and fruit-infused varieties, is also popular, especially in the winter.
 Fresh juices like orange and apple add a refreshing balance to the richness of pastries.
 For something uniquely Danish, there’s koldskål, a buttermilk drink flavored with vanilla and lemon.
 It’s light and tangy, usually served with crunchy biscuits called kammerjunkere or stawberries.
 This one’s more of a summer favorite.

 Healthy and On-the-go Danish Breakfast Options